 Warm and welcoming people

-Portugal has been featured as the most welcoming country in the world in a recent international study by InterNations, and should you visit Portugal, you’ll quickly find that the Portuguese residents are generally very welcoming of expats, going out of their way to point them in the right direction and help them get orientated and immersed in Portuguese culture, often showing them their favorite restaurant or attractions that you won’t want to miss.
+Should you visit Portugal, you’ll quickly find that the Portuguese residents are generally very friendly towards tourists and expats, going out of their way to point them in the right direction and help them get orientated and immersed in Portuguese culture, often showing them their favorite restaurant or attractions that you won’t want to miss.

 Relaxed lifestyle pace